 Our clinics accept patients who have had 3 miscarriages with a referral from a GP from anywhere within the UK.
 The clinics work hand in hand with the research centres by offering women the opportunity to have new tests and take part in new trials.

 Tommy’s view is that all women should get a referral for further investigation after 2 miscarriages and our clinicians and centre directors are working towards this goal.
 However, until it is made normal NHS-funded practice, we are unable to offer this as standard across the clinics.

-Currently, our clinics in Coventry and Birmingham have an arrangement that allows women with 2 miscarriages to be referred, but then only from the local area.
+Currently, our clinic at Birmingham have an arrangement that allows women with 2 miscarriages to be referred, but then only from the local area.